temporalio/edu-errstrat-python-code/exercises/handling-errors/README.md

    if the credit card fails its validation step.
 In this Activity, you will raise an error if the entered credit card number does not have 16 digits.
 Use the `ApplicationError` code from the previous step as a reference.
-You should pass a `CreditCardProcessingError` as the type to this method.
-This custom error can be found in `shared.py`.
+You should set the type as `CreditCardProcessingError`.
 6. Save your file.

 ## Part B: Catch the `ActivityError`